ahmedAmer8/translation-with-voice-cloning/README.md

-# 🎙️ Voice-to-Voice Translation App
+# 🎙️ Translation App with your own voice

 A powerful multilingual voice translation application that converts English speech to multiple languages with voice cloning capabilities using ElevenLabs and AssemblyAI.